Resources for Faculty

 Students Who Require Academic Accommodations:

 Cañada College is committed to equal access for all students in accordance with the Americans with Disabilities Act of 1990.
-If you are registered with the Disability Resource Center (DRC) and would like to use accommodations in my class, please make an appointment with me as soon as possible, so we can go over your accommodations together.
+If you are registered with the Disability Resource Center (DRC) and would like to use accommodations in my class, please make an appointment with me within either the first week of joining the course or within one week from receiving your accommodation memo (or new accommodation), so we can go over your accommodations together.

 Provide a detailed syllabus to students that is visually easy to comprehend: